 New plant introductions (species not listed on BICON)

 If you want to import a species that is not listed on BICON, you can complete and submit a New plant introduction form.

 The information you provide on the form will be used by the department to conduct a weed risk assessment of the species, after which the department may choose to develop import conditions for the new species.

 Any additional information you can provide will assist the department with this process.
 Seeds cannot be imported until the department has developed import conditions for the species.
 Please note the weed risk assessment process can take time, and there is no guarantee import conditions will be developed.

 Fees and charges

-Importing activities and services provided by the Department of Agriculture and Water Resources and other parties attract fees and charges.
+Importing activities and services provided by the Department of Agriculture, Water and the Environment and other parties attract fees and charges.
 These include:

 - import permit applications

 Details of costs for services provided by department, including import permits, inspection and post entry quarantine at the Commonwealth PEQ facility, can be found in the department’s charging guidelines.

 Please contact us on 1800 900 090 or email the Import Services Team for more information.